stefanomarra/smart-mockups/README.md

 ### How do I get started? ###

 Once the plugin is installed and activated, go to `Smart Reviews > Add News` to add a mockup.
 Give it a name, add the mockup design and tweak with the settings.
 Click 'Publish' and you're done.
-Share the mockup with your clients or friends and getting feedbacks.
+Share the mockup with your clients or friends and start getting instant feedbacks.

 ### How do I get support? ###